Clinical Research Directory

 Interventions

-Artificial intelligence (AI)-based diagnostic model
+Artificial intelligence (AI)-based predictive model

 Collect magnetic resonance imaging and pathological slides of resected tumor of the enrolled patients.
-Analyze the data using the AI model to generate diagnostic results (sensitive or insensitive to the neoadjavant therapy).
+Analyze the data using the AI model to generate predictive results (sensitive or insensitive to the neoadjavant therapy).
 No intervention to patients would be performed in this diagnostic test study.

 Locations (1)